TOTES-Edinburgh/TOTES-Edinburgh.github.io/index.md

 We are inviting everybody to talk and hear talks around Open Source, hosted in the heart of Edinburgh.

+We aim to meet on the third Wednesday of each month, at Codebase, Edinburgh , followed by socialising in a nearby pub after the talks.

 ### Format

 Currently, we aim to host a monthly talks event.